hjtapia74/edgemicro_apcera/README.md

-Apigee EdgeMicro on the Apcera Platform
+<H1> Apigee Edge Micro on the Apcera Platform </H1>

 Theres two directories in this repository:

-Apigee: Has the package definition and the Apigee EdgeMicro software version 1.1
+<B> Apigee: </B> Has the package definition and the Apigee EdgeMicro software version 1.1.2 <br>
-edgemicro_app: Has the Apcera application Manifest to execute Apigee EdgeMicro out of the package
+<B> edgemicro_app: </B> Has the Apcera application Manifest to execute Apigee EdgeMicro out of the package

 Instructions

 Connect to the Apcera Cluster from inside the Apigee directory and execute:

-> apc package create edgemicro.conf
+<code> apc package create edgemicro.conf </code>

-once the package has been created, switch to the edgemicro_app and execute:
+Once the package has been created, switch to the edgemicro_app directory and modify the bash_start.sh file, adjust the configuration step on line 31 with your own user and password for Apigee Edge Gateway, make sure to adjust your Apigee Organization as well.

+You will also need to update the continuum.conf file with the correct name of the NFS provider of your Apcera Cluster

+Once this changes have been saved, create the Application in the Apcera Platform

-> apc app create
+<code> apc app create </code>

-At this moment, in order for EdgeMicro to run, the edgemicro-auth proxy in Apigee Edge has to be deleted in order for the configuration to work.